-An online certificate in computer networking can supplement a bachelor's degree or help you build knowledge and experience in this in-demand field.
+An undergraduate certificate in computer networking can supplement a bachelor's degree or help you build knowledge and experience in this in-demand field.

 About the Computer Networking Undergraduate Certificate

 Through the computer networking certificate program, you'll learn about the fundamental aspects of computer troubleshooting, networking, network security, interconnected Cisco devices, and Windows server installation and configuration.
 Plus, you'll get a chance to choose from upper-level courses so you can tailor your degree to your career goals.